The Kettle Belles – What Coaching 9 Women Taught Me

 Women Behaving Badly.

 Women are just as bad as men when it comes to banter and innuendos.
 I haven’t laughed so much in ages and learnt a few things too.
 Laughing is just as important as the exercise.
+They started talking about the Christmas Party and to be careful as I might wake up naked in a field somewhere.

 It’s not a sexist or dated concept but Mums prep a lot of food for their family.
 Yes there will be Proseco and chocolate in there somewhere but that’s ok.
 Encouraging cooking from scratch is healthy.
 (I’ve picked up some great recipes.)